thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 To work with Scriptable [Worksheets](#syntax-worksheets), [Views](#syntax-views), [tables](#syntax-tables), [Answers](#syntax-answers), and [Pinboards](#syntax-pinboards) in ThoughtSpot, you can download these objects to a flat file in `.TML` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
 To learn how to export, change, and update Worksheets, Views, tables, Answers, and Pinboards, see [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

 In this article, you learn the syntax of the TML files for each Scriptable object.
+You also learn how to [add and modify joins](#syntax-joins) for Worksheets, Views, and tables.

 {: id="syntax-worksheets"}
 ##  Syntax of the Worksheet TML file